AtoVproject/16n-AtoVproject-rework/README.md

 Bourns compatible PCBs Panels and cases are available @ https://pushermanproductions.com/product/16n-euro-version-pcb-and-anodized-aluminium-black-panel/

-You can also contact me at info@atovproject.de if you want a ALPS compatible PCB/panel/case set.
-I will stock some from time to time.

 BOM in the PCB folder

 Please download the firmware from the original project https://github.com/16n-faderbank/16n/wiki/Firmware:-installation-instructions